m42i/netplayer/README.md

 - AirPlay support
 - custom LuCI interface
+- do not rely on libupnpp being pulled into upmpdcli source
 - volume control by control points
 - proper use of uClibc, currently libstdc++ is hard copied into the source path
 - smooth network integration using WPS